DRDO-CTF/DRDO-CTF/2017/Crypto/Crypto-7/Readme.md

 * `Generator g<25 and 400<q<700`
 * `100 < a , b < 1500 and a + b = 2298`

-...Now we need to bruteforce for the value of a and b to find g<sup>(ab)</sup>.
+   Now we need to bruteforce for the value of a and b to find g<sup>(ab)</sup>.

-...While writing the bruteforce it can be observed that both `a,b >= 799` because to achieve the addition `2298` if one parameter is maximum `1499` then other has to minimum `799`.
+   While writing the bruteforce it can be observed that both `a,b >= 799` because to achieve the addition `2298` if one    parameter is maximum `1499` then other has to minimum `799`.

-...Therfore second codition could be modified to `798 < a , b < 1500 and a + b = 2298`
+   Therfore second codition could be modified to `798 < a , b < 1500 and a + b = 2298`

-...If you bruteforce in the given range of values you will find follwing set of parameter satisfying the mentioned conditions.
+   If you bruteforce in the given range of values you will find follwing set of parameter satisfying the mentioned conditions.

 |Sl|g|q|a|b|g<sup>(ab)</sup> mod q|
 | ----:|:---------:| -----:|----:|----:|----:|